rmnscnce/hsu/README.md

 `help` | Show the help menu
 `hide` | Hide root and Magisk (given the environment has been set up before)

-#### Feature roadmap
+#### Feature checklist
+This is the checklist for the features being implemented into hsu.
+It is sorted from the top priority
-Note: Any contributions are really appreciated
+Note: Contributions will really be appreciated

-- [x] Magisk temporary disabler
+- [x] Magisk and root temporary disabler
-- [x] Seamless environment setup
 - [ ] Logger functions
+- [ ] Magisk Manager app temporary disabler
-- [ ] Process monitor service and automatic monitor receiver
+- [ ] Running apps monitor and automatic Magisk (and Manager app) disabler
+- [ ] Xposed hide and disabler